PIVX-Project/PIVX-Doc-Website-Content/02.wallets/03.mobile-hardware-wallets/01.cold-staking-ledger/article.md

         - 'The PIVX Team'
 ---

-!
-NOTE: The following guide is for Ledger hardware wallets ONLY.
-Do NOT use Trezor addresses for cold staking, as PET4L software cannot currently spend P2CS utxos.
+!!! **NOTE** - The following guide is for Ledger hardware wallets ONLY.
+Do NOT use Trezor addresses for cold staking as PET4L software cannot currently spend P2CS utxos.

 **Prerequisites:**
   * A Ledger wallet with the PIVX app installed​